orlovskyjavaprofi/civctp2/README.md

 #### This special fork of CivCTP2 maintained by Alexander Orlovsky CEO of Orlovsky Consulting GbR www.javaprofide.de

-## Orlovsk Consulting GbR goals for this project
+## Orlovsky Consulting GbR goals for this project
 **Read more about our goals for the maintenance of this codebase** -> https://orlovskyjavaprofi.github.io/civctp2/

 ### Legal